 - Narcotics.
 Drugs containing opioids, such as oxycodone or hydrocodone, may be used for a short time with close supervision by your doctor.
 Opioids don't work well for chronic pain, so your prescription will usually provide less than a week's worth of pills.

 - Antidepressants.
-Low doses of certain types of antidepressants — particularly tricyclic antidepressants, such as amitriptyline — have been shown to relieve some types of chronic back pain independent of their effect on depression.
+Some types of antidepressants — particularly duloxetine (Cymbalta) and tricyclic antidepressants, such as amitriptyline — have been shown to relieve chronic back pain independent of their effect on depression.

-- Injections.
-If other measures don't relieve your pain, and if your pain radiates down your leg, your doctor may inject cortisone — an anti-inflammatory medication — or numbing medication into the space around your spinal cord (epidural space).
-A cortisone injection helps decrease inflammation around the nerve roots, but the pain relief usually lasts less than a few months.
+- Cortisone injections.
+If other measures don't relieve your pain, and if your pain radiates down your leg, your doctor may inject cortisone — a strong anti-inflammatory drug — plus a numbing medication into the space around your spinal cord (epidural space).
+A cortisone injection helps decrease inflammation around the nerve roots, but the pain relief usually lasts only a month or two.

-Few people need surgery for back pain.
+- Surgery.
 If you have unrelenting pain associated with radiating leg pain or progressive muscle weakness caused by nerve compression, you might benefit from surgery.
-Otherwise, surgery usually is reserved for pain related to structural problems, such as narrowing of the spine (spinal stenosis) or a herniated disk, that hasn't responded to other therapy.
+These procedures are usually reserved for pain related to structural problems, such as narrowing of the spine (spinal stenosis) or a herniated disk, that hasn't responded to other therapy.

 A number of alternative treatments might ease symptoms of back pain.
 Always discuss the benefits and risks with your doctor before starting a new alternative therapy.

 - Chiropractic care.
-A chiropractor hand-manipulates your spine to ease your pain.
+A chiropractor manipulates your spine to ease your pain.

 - Acupuncture.
-A practitioner of acupuncture inserts sterilized stainless steel needles into the skin at specific points on the body.
-Some people with low back pain report that acupuncture helps relieve their symptoms.
+A practitioner of acupuncture inserts thin sterilized needles into the skin at specific points on the body.
+A growing body of scientific evidence indicates acupuncture can be helpful in treating back pain.

 - Transcutaneous electrical nerve stimulation (TENS).
 A battery-powered device placed on the skin delivers electrical impulses to the painful area.
 Studies have shown mixed results as to TENS' effectiveness.